Homint History, Family Crest & Coats of Arms

 The surname Homint was first found in Huntingdonshire, where there were two records for the family found in the Hundredorum Rolls of 1273: Gilbert Houman; and Henry Houman.

 Matill filia Hiweman was found in Wiltshire c.
 1248 and Hugeman de Assinton was listed in Suffolk in the 13th century.
 In Huntingdonshire, Willelmus filius Howman was registered there in the Hundredorum Rolls and later, William Hiweman was found in Wiltshire c.
 1248.
 Humphrey Huueman was found in Suffolk in 1277.

 Early History of the Homint family

-Another 134 words (10 lines of text) covering the years 1273, 1653, 1664, 1724 and 1777 are included under the topic Early Homint History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Homint research.
+Another 67 words (5 lines of text) covering the years 1273, 1653, 1518, 1585, 1664, 1724 and 1777 are included under the topic Early Homint History in all our PDF Extended History products and printed products wherever possible.

 Homint Spelling Variations

 Homint has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Homint have been found, including Homan, Homans, Howman, Hoeman, Hownam and others.